acelot/middleware-dispatcher/README.md

 composer require acelot/middleware-dispatcher
 ```

-Also you need to install some [PSR-11](https://www.php-fig.org/psr/psr-11/) complaint DI container like `acelot/resolver` or `php-di/php-di`.
+Also you need to install some [PSR-11](https://www.php-fig.org/psr/psr-11/) compliant DI container like `acelot/resolver` or `php-di/php-di`.

 ## Example